hyunp2/Memb-TDA/README.md

 Welcome to **Memb-TDA**!
 This repo contains topological data analysis based machine learning algorithm to predict effective temperature of biological membranes.
 It predicts configuration based temperature from static coordinates of lipid configuration.
 Our work ([BioArxiv](https://www.biorxiv.org/content/10.1101/2023.11.28.569053v1.abstract)) has been submitted to JCIM.

 ## **Warning**:
 * Due to training data being very very large (~500 GB), we do not provide the training data.
-That means you may not run STEPs A and B steps. <br>
+That means you may not run STEPs A and B.<br>
 * However, you are able to run STEP C's inference on OOD data procedure.
 To achieve this, please read the STEPs E through H. <br>
 * In STEP E, you can download inference data from [Zenodo](https://doi.org/10.5281/zenodo.10258742).
 Then clone this Memb-TDA repo, inside which you can copy and paste the *STEP C's inference on OOD data* code.<br>
 * Make sure to put downloaded *inference_folder* and *inference_save* directories in the Memb-TDA repo; also, make a *saved* directory inside Memb-TDA repo (e.g., *--load_ckpt_path /Scr/hyunpark-new/Memb-TDA/saved*) where you will place downloaded pretrained model checkpoints.